 - Preheat oven to 350F or 180C.

 - Divide the dough into 14 equal portions.
-Roll each piece on a floured counter until very thin, using a paring knife cut circles of 9″ of diameter, I usually use a cake pan as a guide, pierced the circle of dough with a fork in almost the entire surface and bake for 5-7 minutes until just golden, let cool.
+Roll each piece on a floured counter until very thin, using a paring knife cut circles of 9″ of diameter, I usually use a plate as a guide, pierced the circle of dough with a fork in almost the entire surface and bake over an ungreased baking or cookie sheet for 5-7 minutes until golden, let cool.

-- Assemble the cake filling in between each layer with dulce de leche, every 3 layers add ground walnuts also, saved 1 cup for decoration purpose.
-Cover the whole cake with a thin layer of dulce de leche and sprinkle with a mixture of walnuts, powered sugar and crumbs.
+- Assemble the cake filling in between each layer with dulce de leche, every three layers add ground walnuts also, saved 1 cup for decoration purpose.
+Cover the whole cake with a thin layer of dulce de leche and sprinkle with a mixture of walnuts, powdered sugar, and crumbs.

 - Let it rest well cover in the fridge and serve at room temperature.